Winter Immersion Program

 - Instagram or Facebook challenges

 - A "Pick a Number" is a large board with the numbers 1 through 40 on it.
-This board could be set up at school, church, or work.
+This board could be set up at school, place of worship, work, or online.
 Friends and family are asked to pick a number that represents the amount that they are willing to give.
 Once they pick an amount, that number is taken off the board (or X'ed out).
-And check this out - If all 40 numbers are taken, you'll raise $820 -- enough to cover the second payment for an international trip!
-Or, if you don't think people will give the larger amounts, you could put the numbers 1 through 22 on the board twice (44 numbers total) -- if all of them are taken, you would raise $506 -- enough for the final payment of a domestic trip!
+If all 40 numbers are taken, you'll raise $820

 What if the immersion is cancelled due to a health or safety issue?